 The crystal clear resolution from the Planar 8 was still there with the new 110 LP and the rhythm and bounce and the huge finale from the likes of ‘Telegraph Road’ did not disappoint.
 I also had a good listen to Coldplay’s ‘Everglow’ with its huge bassline.
 Here again, the 110 LP delivered an excellent sound.

 I did at this point have a play with the IEC/RIAA ( International Electrotechnical Commission/Recording Industry of America) playback settings (using the dip switch adjustment).
 I have to say there was not a great deal of difference in my ears, particularly as I have a pretty transparent set-up here.

 I may humbly suggest this is a more common use for a phono stage such as this, particularly as my Rega Fono MM sits between the classic Rega RP3 and a Naim NAP-N 272.

-I have definitely preferred the incremental gain from the Moon 110 LP v2 with the Moving Magnet set-up that I have and I would be very happy recommending this Phono stage to anyone with a suitable new turntable set-up in Record Store Week.
+I have definitely preferred the incremental gain from the Moon 110 LP v2 with the Moving Magnet set-up that I have and I would be very happy to recommend this Phono stage to anyone with a suitable new turntable set-up in Record Store Week.